TomFrankly/notion-helper/docs-readme.md

 **Important**: Browsers can't directly call the Notion API due to CORS restrictions.
 You'll need a backend proxy or serverless function to handle the actual API calls.

+### 🎮 Try the Interactive Example

+Want to see it in action?
+Check out our **[Interactive Browser Example](./examples/browser-example.html)** that lets you run code and see the JSON output in real-time!

 ## Need Help?

 - Check out the [full Browser Usage Guide](https://github.com/TomFrankly/notion-helper/blob/main/BROWSER_USAGE.md) on GitHub